DHRI-Curriculum/Data-and-Ethics/lessons.md

 1. I usually go with the conventions of the field as it allows me to share my "in progress" work easily with my research lab and collaborators.
 The file conventions can range from `.csv` to `.json`.
 2. I will keep columns (variables) relevant to my question, such as the `Artist Gender`, `Is Public Domain` and `Rights and Reproduction` columns.
 I will also keep some of the descriptive columns such as `Object ID` and `Artist Role` to help contextualize the results (e.g. what kind of roles do female artists tend to take on?)
-3. I will choose to keep it in a `.csv` file type as it can be opened up by more programs and if Microsoft stops supporting `.xlsx` file types I may no longer have access to opening the dataset.
-**OR**  I will choose to switch to a `.xlsx` format as it is easier to use on a graphical user interface like Microsoft Excel.
+3. I will choose to keep it in a `.csv` file type as it can be opened up by more programs and if Microsoft stops supporting `.xlsx` file types I may no longer have access to opening the dataset. **or** I will choose to switch to a `.xlsx` format as it is easier to use on a graphical user interface like Microsoft Excel.
 Any stylistic changes I've made to the file will remain as well, such as alternative highlighting rows for readability or bolding column headings.

 # Side Note on Data Structures: Tidy Data